BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 ## What is it?

-The Performance Profiler is a new tool added to the statistics tab of the inspector.
+Introduced in Babylon.js 5.0, The Performance Profiler is a fantastic visual performance debugging tool.
+As you develop your Babylon experience, this new tool can help you easily identify performance issues and hiccups in your scene. added to the statistics tab of the inspector.

 <img src="/img/tools/performanceViewerStatisticsTab.png" title="Babylon.js Performance Viewer Statistics Tab"/>

-It allows you to view the data in the statistics tab over time rather than seeing the latest number at the moment (which was the experience before this tool).
+Available in the statistics tab of the inspector, it allows you to visually see data charted over time rather than seeing the latest number at any one moment.

-The Performance Profiler can collect all the data under the statistics tab, user-defined data, and user-defined events through code.
+The Performance Profiler can collect and display 3 types of data: 1) all the data under the statistics tab, 2) user-defined data, and 3) user-defined events through code.

 It has two modes for recording data:
  - Real-time graph mode.